 14: Do not use the same password and/or username for every internet site you login to.
 If a hacker were to gain access to your username and password for one site then he (or she) would be able to login to any site you use and possibly create enormous problems for you.

 15: Don't click on any bogus popup ads - especially if the ad says your PC is infected with a virus.
 Close the window or turn off the browser.
-Use Alt+F4 or the Task Manager to close the program if necessary.
+Use Alt+F4 or the Task Manager to close the program or turn off your PC if nothing else works (hold down the power button).
 It's better to take the time to restart your PC than to take a chance of getting PC malware.
 At best you'll need to spend your valuable time researching and dealing with the problems or at worst you may need to replace your operating system, potentially losing files and installed programs.

 16: Never provide any passwords or personal information in response to any message, email or a phone call, informing you that your account(s) were hacked or compromised.
-Deleting all such emails or ending the phone call is an appropriate response.
+Deleting all such emails or ending the phone call is the most appropriate response.

 17: Both Windows XP and Windows Vista are obsolete!

 1: Topping the list of the things you should do is to create recovery media (DVDs or USB Flash Drive) for your new Windows 10 computer.
 PC manufacturers typically no longer include recovery disks with new PCs.

 2: Either disable all extensions (browser helper programs) in Internet Explorer or stop using Internet Explorer (probably best).
 Mozilla's Firefox and Google Chrome are much safer and better alternative Internet Browsers.
 Even Windows Edge which now comes with Windows 10 is much more secure than the old Internet Explorer.

 3: Always have an up-to-date antivirus program running.
 There is no reason not to have one since it is not necessary to pay for a good antivirus program.
 (See the Security Programs section of my page Freeware to identify and locate them.)